willgmaz/publications/README.md

 # Patents

-US10530788B1 · Issued Oct 26, 2023 --- Detection and prevention of malicious remote file operationsDetection and prevention of malicious remote file operations
+US10530788B1 · Issued Oct 26, 2023 --- Detection and prevention of malicious remote file operations

 # Other references: